OldTomMesko/leagueConstitution/HUCKLE.md

 The Commissioner can nominate up to two Co-Commissioners who will then require a majority vote by the rest of the league to be appointed.
 <br>
 ### Dispute Arbitration and Rule Changes ###
-The commissioner is the final authority on all league matters, excluding disputes with a clear conflict of interest.
+- The commissioner is the final authority on all league matters, excluding disputes with a clear conflict of interest.
 In situations where a league vote is put forth and the outcome is a tie the commissioner will always have the tiebreaking vote.
 When an issue arrises where a clear conflict of interest is apparant the matter will be handled by the co-commissioners.
 If they disagree on what action should be taken the matter will be put to a league vote (the vote will exclude anyone with a conflict of interest).
+- Any league member has the ability to propose rule changes.
+- Any and all league changes must pass through a league vote, where a simple majority (7 votes) is enough for the vote to pass. - The commissioner's vote breaks the tie in such scenarios.
+- The commissioner reserves the right to prohibit a proposed change from going to vote.
+A suggested change does not immediately enter league vote.
 <br>

 ### Collusion ###